-On the second tier of the Pyramid of Success is initiative, a valuable character trait of a leader, and an essential quality for any team if they are going to perform near to their capability.
+On the second tier of the Pyramid of Success is initiative, a valuable character trait for a leader, and an essential quality for any team if they are going to perform at their highest capacity.

-A great leader not only has initiative as an individual character trait, but also coaches his or her team or organization in a manner that creates and encourages initiative from all team members.
+A great leader not only has initiative as an individual character trait, but also coaches their team or organization in a manner that creates and encourages initiative from all team members.

 A great leader creates new leaders.

-Coach Wooden described the importance of giving his players the ability to take initiative:
+Coach John Wooden described the importance of giving his players the ability to take initiative:

 “Do not tie them down so rigidly that you take away their initiative.
 They must have some freedom of movement, but must react to the initiative of a teammate in order to keep floor balance.

 “Give players the opportunity to achieve without the fear of failure.”

 The communication style of the leader will either encourage or discourage initiative by the people they supervise.
 In the book How to Be Like Coach Wooden by Pat Williams, Wooden described his method:

 “I never wanted to teach through fear, punishment or intimidation.
 Pride is a better motivator than fear.